Content

 Tool to print Javadoc tree structure

-Checkstyle can print Abstract Syntax Tree for Java and Javadoc trees.
-You need to run checkstyle jar file with -J argument, providing java file.
+Checkstyle can print a combined Java and Javadoc Abstract Syntax Tree.
+You need to run the checkstyle jar file with the -J argument, providing a java file.

 For example, here is MyClass.java file: